mokasquarl/mokasquarl.github.io/_posts/2014-3-3-Hello-World.md

 title: Using SARS-CoV-2 Reference Genome to Align Outbreak Sequencing Data
 ---

-In this post we are taking the reference genome established by the CDC at
+In this post we are taking the reference genome established by the CDC at() .
+To begin we need to index the reference FASTA file using samtools.

 ![_config.yml]({{ site.baseurl }}/images/config.png)